Ontario and Canada Legal Rights Explained

 .
 Alienation or Transfer

-Firstly, these prohibitions try to prevent the recipient 'dealing' in their assistance by way of 'selling' it or 'assigning' it, as security or otherwise.
+Firstly, these prohibitions try to prevent the recipient from 'dealing' with their assistance by way of 'selling' it or 'assigning' it, as security or otherwise.
 An "assignment" is a transfer - typically in the form of a document signed by the recipient - purporting to 'give' the assistance to a third party in the same way that one might transfer title of personal property to another.
-It is commonly used in association with another form of legal authority called a "direction" which gives permission for the third party to pay the monies it owes the recipient, to the third party.
+It is commonly used in association with another form of legal authority called a "direction" which gives permission for the third party to pay monies it owes the recipient, to the third party.

 "Assignments and directions" are commonly used by lawyers or other professional service providers to secure payment of fees.
 Indeed, welfare administrators use them as a standard form of securing payment to themselves of future non-assistance entitlements of the recipient (see Ch.7 "Asset Rules: Agreements to Reimburse and Assignments").